jonathancaudill/surface-laptop-3-sequoia/README.md

 EFI file for macOS Sequoia on Surface Laptop 3 (mine is i7 13.5").

+Based on the great work done by jc-bao [here](https://github.com/jc-bao/surface-laptop3-macos).

 No need to downgrade firmware, should work out of the box with OpenCore.

 You'll need to input your own SMBIOS :)